The Next Houston

 The last time a major hurricane struck Miami directly, in 1926, it left almost 400 people dead, making it one of the 10 deadliest hurricanes on the record books in the United States.
 Yet that storm ravaged a sleepy, relatively small resort town of just 100,000.
 Today, the Miami metropolitan area has more than 6 million residents.

 Even as Harvey lingers in the Gulf Coast, dumping rain on an already deluged region, the Atlantic hurricane season continues, and threatens to bring more nasty storms in short order.
-In the central Atlantic, Irma is some 3,000 miles southwest of Miami Wednesday afternoon, and is expected to become a hurricane later this week.
+In the central Atlantic, Irma is some 3,000 miles southeast of Miami Wednesday afternoon, and is expected to become a hurricane later this week.

 While it’s impossible to reliably predict where Irma might hit, and what strength it would have when it does, the prospect of another hurricane striking so quickly on the heels of Harvey is daunting.
 That would especially be true if it turned northward and struck south Florida.